UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

             if s[:1] == "C":
                 s = s[1:]

-We put the check for D inside the else as well, as the D is 500, and then you need up to three Cs to make 500, 700, 800.
+We put the check for D inside the else as well, as the D is 500 and it can't be after the "CM" (900) or "CD" (400).
+After a D, you need up to three Cs to make 600, 700, 800.
 Now to run the tests and see how it works:

 .. code-block:: ipython